 Quitting takes time, so try to be patient and never give up giving up.

 Quitline can help you to choose a good quit date and prepare

 Our Quitline counsellors can help you develop tactics to resist cravings and increase your chances of quitting for good.
 They can even organise to call you on your quit date, and in the early weeks of quitting.

-Give them a call on 13 7848.
+Give them a call on 13 7848, Monday to Friday 8am to 8pm.
 Or request a Quitline callback.

-Consider adding nicotine replacement therapy (NRT) or quitting medication
+Consider adding nicotine replacement therapy (NRT) or stop smoking medication